Generic connector

 CredentialsNoA set of key value pairs may be used to store credentials.
 Currently, only secret values may be stored.
 Unencrypted values are not supported.

 Exportable control markingsNoIf the generic connector will be used along with Foundry data inputs, the setting to allow exports must be enabled and the set of exportable markings must be specified.
-For more information on export controls for data connections, refer to this documentation.
+For more information on export controls for data connections, refer to our documentation.

 Using a generic connector in code